MLB stock watch: From superteams to enemies of Boras, here's where all 30 teams stand

 Some things are hard to understand.
 For instance, they are opening a Taco Bell in my neighborhood that will serve beer and margaritas.
 Also, what are the Orioles doing?

-With Manny Machado heading into his walk year, if you wanted to load up for one more season, perhaps in hopes of convincing him to stay because of a flood of good vibes, it would be defensible.
-And perhaps no team had a more glaring area to be fixed; Baltimore's 2017 starting rotation was terrible.
+With Manny Machado heading into his walk year, if you wanted to load up for one more season, perhaps in hopes of persuading him to stay because of a flood of good vibes, it would be defensible.
+And perhaps no team had a more glaring area to fix; Baltimore's 2017 starting rotation was terrible.

 Pre-spring training win projection: 69.3